resech/xmage-docker/README.md

 ## Changes

 * Builds off Java 21 image (I wanted to use ZGC), you can easily flip this back in `Dockerfile` to java 8.
-* There's a bunch of specific Java options I've set in `compose.yaml`, delete them if you don't want them.
+* There's a bunch of specific Java options I've set in `compose.yaml` related to Java21, delete them if you don't want them.
 * Adds an environment variable to set an optional admin password, not the most secure way to do this but I wanted to see if it worked at all (it does).
 [Admin Tools](https://github.com/magefree/mage/issues/5388)
 * Points to Graths weekly builds.
 You can easily update this in `Dockerfile` to point to whatever repo you want.